47Nguyen/Blockchain_asm2/README.md

     - pip install -r requirements.txt
 - After installing successfully.
 - To run:
-    - Go to terminal and paste in uvicorn main:app --reload
+    - Go to terminal and paste in "uvicorn main:app --reload"
     - It will take a few seconds to run, then this will show up http://127.0.0.1:8000/docs.
     - Copy and paste the link on to your browsers or you can  click the link (don't worry the link is safe!!).
     - Note: uvicorn must be running in order for you to access the link and test out the features.